gl-inet/imagebuilder_archive/README.md

 }
 ```

-Placing the helloworld.ipk in the *glinet/ar71xx* folder and running **./gl_image -c myfirst.json -p helloworld** will build our clean image with our helloworld.ipk included.
+Placing the helloworld.ipk in the *glinet/ar71xx* folder and running **python2.7 gl_image -c myfirst.json -p helloworld** will build our clean image with our helloworld.ipk included.